2.13 Provisions

 Ind AS 103 - Reference to Conceptual Framework

-Indian Accounting Standards (Conceptual Framework) issued by the Institute of Chartered Accountants of India at the acquisition date.
+The amendments specify that to qualify for recognition as part of applying the acquisition method, the identifiable assets acquired, and liabilities assumed must meet the definitions of assets and liabilities in the Conceptual Framework for Financial Reporting under Indian Accounting Standards (Conceptual Framework) issued by the Institute of Chartered Accountants of India at the acquisition date.
 These changes do not significantly change the requirements of Ind AS 103.
 The Company does not expect the amendment to have any significant impact in its financial statements.

 Ind AS 16 - Proceeds before intended use

-The amendments mainly prohibit an entity from deducting from the cost of property, plant and equipment amounts received from selling items produced while the Company is preparing the asset for its intended use.
+The amendments mainly prohibit an entity from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
 Instead, an entity will recognize such sales proceeds and related cost in profit or loss.
 The Company does not expect the amendments to have any impact in its recognition of its property, plant and equipment in its financial statements.

 Ind AS 37 - Onerous Contracts - Costs of Fulfilling a Contract

 The amendments specify that the "cost of fulfilling" a contract comprises the "costs that relate directly to the contract".
-Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts.
-The amendment is essentially a clarification and the Company does not expect the amendment to have any significant impact in its financial statements.
-Ind AS 109 - Annual Improvements to Ind AS (2021) The amendment clarifies which fees an entity includes when it applies the "10 percent" test of Ind AS 109 in assessing whether to derecognize a financial liability.
-The Company does not expect the amendment to have any significant impact in its financial statements.
+Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labor, materials) or an allocation of other costs that relate directly to fulfilling

-Ind AS 116 - Annual Improvements to Ind AS (2021) The amendments remove the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives were described in that illustration.
+The amendments remove the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives were described in that illustration.
 The Company does not expect the amendment to have any significant impact in its financial statements.

 |